jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

 (3) Every person commits an offence against this Act who knowingly fails without reasonable excuse to comply with subsection (2).
 (4) Nothing in this section shall apply if the surrendered passport has sooner expired.

-**Issue, renewal, and endorsement of certificates of identity**
+**Issue of certificates of identity**

 ### 16 Issue of certificate of identity
 The Minister may issue a certificate of identity to any person, not being a New Zealand citizen, if the Minister is satisfied that the person is unable for any reason to obtain a travel document from the Government or other appropriate authority in the country of his or her nationality.

 ### 17 Life of certificate of identity
-A certificate of identity shall be valid for 4 years or such shorter time as the Minister may determine in a particular case.
+A certificate of identity shall be valid for 2 years or such shorter time as the Minister may determine in a particular case.

 ### 18 Renewal of certificate of identity
-(1) No certificate of identity that was issued for a term of 4 years may be renewed.
-(2) On the application of the holder of a certificate of identity that was issued for a term of less than 4 years, the Minister may from time to time renew that certificate, but so that the original period for which the certificate was issued plus the renewed period does not exceed 4 years.
-(3) Subject to section 16, in any case where the Minister refuses to renew a certificate under subsection (2), the Minister may, on the application of the holder of that certificate, issue another certificate of identity to replace that certificate.
+[Repealed]

 ### 19 Endorsement of certificate of identity
 [Repealed]